Taj Mahal in Black and White

 image

 Yes, the Taj Mahal is magnificent, but there are other similar buildings and architecture around the world, many of which are nowhere near as famous as the Taj Mahal.
 However, that does not make them any less exciting or valuable.
-The Taj Mahal is probably a good example of an overrated tourist site that anyone travelling to India would love to visit.
+The Taj Mahal is probably a good example of an overrated tourist site that anyone traveling to India would love to visit.

 The Taj Mahal in BW